There is something magical with hot springs in the US and around the world.

 If you don’t want to rough it out, have money to spare and is looking to visit the best of the best spa-like resorts, here are some recommendations to check out:

-Do you know other must-visit outdoor pools that are fed by Mother Nature?
-I’d love to hear which springs you’ve found and if they can be included in this list of the best hot springs in the US.
+I’m sure there are other must-visit outdoor pools that are fed by Mother Nature.
+If I discover new ones, I’ll add more to this list of the best hot springs in the US.